-If circumstances are such that it cannot be anticipated when the candidature will be resumed, students should seek to withdraw from the programme after consultation with all their supervisors and re-apply when they are able to continue.
+If circumstances are such that it cannot be anticipated when the candidature will be resumed, students should seek to withdraw from the programme after consultation with all their supervisors and re-apply when they are able to continue timeframe.
+Additional time must be applied for as part of a leave of absence request using the Variation of Record form.